 But not everyone was welcome in Levittown.
 Levitt & Sons included a deed restriction in its legal agreements with renters and buyers: “the tenant agrees not to permit the premises to be used or occupied by any person other than members of the Caucasian race.”

-Levitt was convinced that the presence of blacks—even those as well-qualified financially as whites—would be bad for business.
+Levitt was convinced that the presence of blacks—even those as well qualified financially as whites—would be bad for business.
 “I have no room in my mind or heart for racial prejudice.
 But I have come to know that if we sell one house to a Negro family, then 90 to 95 percent of our white customers will not buy into the community,” he said.

 The tragic consequences of this injustice linger to this day.
-As Columbia University historian Kenneth Jackson put it, “There was such a demand for houses—they had people waiting on lines—that even if they had said there will be some blacks living in there, white people would have moved in.”
+As Columbia University historian Kenneth Jackson put it: “There was such a demand for houses—they had people waiting on lines—that even if they had said there will be some blacks living in there, white people would have moved in.”
 Furthermore, the Supreme Court ruled, in a St. Louis case that same year, that such racial covenants were unconstitutional (though widespread enforcement of the ruling would have to wait for the 1968 federal Fair Housing Act).

-Reflecting the assumption that these structures would continue to house blacks specifically, many were named for prominent African-Americans—including Langston Hughes, James Weldon Johnson, Mary McLeod Bethune, George Washington Carver, Frederick Douglas, Jackie Robinson, Louis Armstrong, and Marcus Garvey.
-The same held true for projects serving other groups historically overrepresented in New York public housing.
+Reflecting the assumption that these structures would continue to house blacks specifically, many were named for prominent African-Americans—including Langston Hughes, James Weldon Johnson, Mary McLeod Bethune, George Washington Carver, Frederick Douglass, Jackie Robinson, Louis Armstrong, and Marcus Garvey.
+The same held true for projects serving other groups that were historically overrepresented in New York public housing.
 The Taino Towers, for example, were named for the indigenous residents of Puerto Rico.

 Thus a mixture of racial discrimination and compensatory liberal benevolence consigned many black and Hispanic New Yorkers to being renters rather than owners, and before long, the projects themselves became dangerous and dilapidated.
 By 2018, federal district judge William Pauley, in a decision that led to the appointment of a federal monitor, found that the New York City Housing Authority’s size was “paralleled by its organizational disarray in providing any semblance of adequate housing for some of [society’s] most vulnerable citizens.”

 To make matters even worse, the rent regulations governing NYCHA helped perpetuate poverty by linking increased income to higher rents.
 Two-earner households, for example, paid more than single-earner households.
-It’s no coincidence that 78 percent of NYCHA households are headed by women, and that the average income per resident is just $10,000.
+It’s no coincidence that 78 percent of NYCHA households are headed by women and that the average income per resident is just $10,000.
 In this mixed-up system of incentives, poverty pays.

 New York City’s much-maligned public housing system presents an opportunity not only to right historical wrongs but also to boost economic growth.
 Here’s how.